gecko0307/dagon/doc/Event System.md

 - `UserEvent` - a user event is emitted.
 User events carry user-defined signed integer codes (`Event.code`).
 All negative codes are reserved to Dagon's internals.
 Currently, one negative code is defined, `DagonEvent.Exit` (-1)

 ### Misc
 - `Log` - an asynchronous log event.
-It doesn't propagate to the listeners - instead, it is immediately handled by the `EventManager` itself;
+It doesn't propagate to the listeners - instead, it is immediately handled by the `EventManager` itself
 - `Cancelled` - event is obsolete and should be ignored (special status for internal use).
 Cancelled events don't propagate to the listeners.

 ## Joysticks vs Controllers